kevinpollet/typescript-es-modules-node-example/README.md

 # Running TypeScript ES modules with Node.js

 Following [Announcing a new experimental modules](https://medium.com/@nodejs/announcing-a-new-experimental-modules-1be8d2d6c2ff) post, this repository is an example of a TypeScript app running with the new `experimental modules` feature shipped with Node.js 12.
-As explained in the linked post, it's now possible to use `import` and `export` syntax in `js` files, so ES modules compiled from TypeScript can be used without modifications 😎
+As explained in the linked post, it's now possible to use `import` and `export` syntax in `js` files, so ES modules compiled from TypeScript can be used out of the box 😎

 ## Node.js config

-- `type: module`: Treat all `.js` files in compiled project as ES modules, see [package.json](./package.json).
+- `type: module`: New [package.json](./package.json) field to treat all `.js` files in compiled project as ES modules
-- `--experimental-modules`: Flag to enable experimental modules support
+- `--experimental-modules`: Flag to enable new `experimental modules` feature
-- `--es-module-specifier-resolution=node`: By default file extensions are mandatory in import, this flag enable CommonJS-style automatic extension resolution behavior.
+- `--es-module-specifier-resolution=node`: By default, file extensions are mandatory in import, this flag enable CommonJS-style automatic extension resolution behavior.
 This flag is required because TypeScript do not add imported file extension in compiled code.

 ## Getting Started